oKlitZo/simple_in_memory_database/EXAM.md

 Implement an in-memory database system with a command-line interface that meets specific functionality and performance requirements.
 Your code should be clear, well-documented, and handle edge cases effectively.
 You can use libraries except for database-specific or actual database systems.
 Feel free to use online references, such as Google and Stack Overflow.

 ### Instructions:
 Create a command-line program that reads input from STDIN line by line and executes the following database functions.
 Additionally, provide a README file with instructions on how to run your program.
+We recomend that you use Github code spaces and be sure to push your branch with your initials and the date you completed the task.

 Database Functions: